-It would be a few years before the quartz watch became affordable enough to become a product for the average person, but the Astron was the first shot in a revolution.
+A few years before the quartz watch became affordable enough to become a product for the average person, the Astron was the first shot in a revolution.

-In the 1980s, the traditional watchmaking powerhouses, particularly those in Switzerland, managed to find their footing again and re-established themselves as creators of the finest luxury watches.
+In the 1980s, the traditional watchmaking powerhouses, particularly Switzerland, managed to regain footing and re-established themselves as creators of the finest luxury watches.
 Nonetheless, Seiko had helped usher in an era of cheaper, everyday wear wristwatches and became one of the prominent global watch brands.

 Compared to Seiko, Citizen’s history is shorter and less dramatic.
-Co-founded by both Japanese and Swiss investors in 1930, Citizen was initially registered in Switzerland in 1918 by Swiss watchmaker, Rodolph Schmid.
-In the 100 years since that registration, the company has been especially focused on innovating and creating sustainable watches.
+Co-founded by both Japanese and Swiss investors in 1930, Citizen was initially registered in Switzerland in 1918 by Swiss watchmaker Rodolph Schmid.
+In the 100 years since that registration, the company has been focused primarily on innovating and creating sustainable watches.

-Many of their watches are solar-powered, but the company’s greatest claim to innovative fame is the creation of the first multi-band atomic timekeeping watch in 1993.
+Many of their watches are solar-powered, but the company’s claim to innovative fame is the creation of the first multi-band atomic timekeeping watch in 1993.
 An atomic watch receives a signal from one of the atomic clocks – the most accurate clocks ever made – located around the globe.
-An atomic watch will lose less than one second in 100,000 years (compare that to many quartz watches that lose a second in the period of months or even weeks).
+An atomic watch will lose less than one second in 100,000 years (compared to many quartz watches that lose a second in months or even weeks).

 Since the Quartz Revolution, Citizen has grown into one of the largest watchmakers in the world.

-Stylistically, also, Seiko tends to go for more classic looks while Citizen has embraced a creative, even experimental style.
-Being the older company, it seems that Seiko is really looking to establish its reputation by deliberately creating a connection to the past.
+Stylistically also, Seiko tends to go for more classic looks while Citizen has embraced a creative, even experimental style.
+Seiko markets its long watchmaking history and connection to the past as the older company.

-In terms of sales, Citizen appears to be the winner, having saturated the market more thoroughly than Seiko, but the difference isn’t huge.
-For most watch aficionados, the two brands share a similar reputation: quality watches that are neither flashy nor too expensive.
+The two brands share a similar reputation for most watch enthusiasts: quality watches that are neither flashy nor too expensive.
 For all these reasons, the best way to compare the companies is with a head-to-head comparison of their equivalent watches.

 Top Sellers for Seiko and Citizen

-hese are both analog watches with a day and date window and nylon straps.
-They each have a stripped-back look that places elegance of design over extra features.
-Other similarities include a green, military-inspired look, stainless steel bezels, and identical bandwidths
+These are analog watches with a day and date window and nylon straps.
+They each have a stripped-back look that places design elegance over extra features.
+Other similarities include a green, military-inspired look, stainless steel bezels, and identical band widths

 A battery-powered watch is generally more accurate than a mechanical watch, though the automatic watch uses the natural movement of the wearer to maintain relative timekeeping accuracy.